Blog Post

 There are great packages for business owners to get their teeth into.
 They are easy to customise and can be made responsive, meaning they look good on mobile devices.

-The three do-it-yourself website builders I write about below each have the functionality to incorporate an e-commerce shop, although you have to pay for upgrades and look at payment gateways.
+The three do-it-yourself website builders I write about below each offer the ability to add an e-commerce shop, though you have to pay for upgrades and choose a payment gateway.

-However, I recommend that you choose and reserve a website address from a third-party ISP.
+However, I recommend that you choose a domain name and reserve that website address from a third-party ISP.
 It can be cheaper and is easy to redirect to the website builder of your choice.

 I advise that you have a business email address too – it looks more professional to use [email protected] as opposed to [email protected].